An Adaptive Remote Stochastic Gradient Method for Training Neural Networks: Method

 where only 3 scalar vector multiplications and 3 vector additions are required per iteration besides the gradient computation.
-Nevertheless, we still use the concise form (\ref{RSG}) hereinafter for the simplicity of analysis.
-The supplementary materials show that RSG is an equivalent form of ASGD \cite{Jain2018, kidambi2018} that is more efficient in computation.
-It is also more favorable compared with ASGD in real problems, because the cost for tuning hyper-parameters can be greatly reduced by the analysis in Section 3.
+The supplementary materials show that RSG is a more efficient equivalent form of ASGD \cite{Jain2018, kidambi2018}.
+Furthermore, it substantially reduces the cost for hyper-parameter tuning compared with ASGD by the analysis in Section 3, making it more feasible in real problems.

-Then, we construct the adaptive remote stochastic gradient (ARSG) by applying a preconditioner inherited from adaptive methods on RSG.
-The problem (\ref{OriOptProb}) can be approximated locally as a stochastic quadratic optimization problem, as
+Then, we construct the adaptive remote stochastic gradient (ARSG) by equipping RSG with a preconditioner modified from adaptive methods.
+The problem $\min_{\vx\in \mathcal{\hat{F}}}f(\vx)$ can be approximated locally as a stochastic quadratic optimization problem as

-where $\mathcal{\hat{F}}$ is a local set of feasible parameter points.
-In the problem, the gradient observation is noisy as
+where $\mathcal{\hat{F}}$ is a local set of feasible points.
+Then, the approximate problem (\ref{QuadOptProb}) can be preconditioned as